-The 1987-88 Notre Dame Hounds are being inducted into the Saskatchewan Hockey Hall of Fame in the Team Category.
+The 1987-88 Notre Dame Hounds have been inducted into the Saskatchewan Hockey Hall of Fame in the Team category.

-When the Notre Dame Argos folded in 1976 there was no indication that a Notre Dame team would ever be back in the Saskatchewan Junior Hockey League.
-However, in the spring of 1987 the school’s Midget AAA Hounds team had gone to the Air Canada Cup final, losing a close game to a team from Quebec.
+When the Notre Dame Argos folded in 1976, there was no indication that a Notre Dame team would ever be back in the Saskatchewan Junior Hockey League.
+However, in the spring of 1987, the school’s Midget AAA Hounds team had gone to the Air Canada Cup final, losing a close game to a team from Quebec.
 It was then they made the decision to step up a level and join the SJHL that fall.

-Over the course of that inaugural junior season and under the leadership of Head Coach Barry Mackenzie, the wins continued to pile up for the Hounds as they cruised to a league title winning 53 of 60 games.
+Over the course of that inaugural Junior season and under the leadership of Head Coach Barry Mackenzie, the wins continued to pile up for the Hounds as they cruised to a league title-winning 53 of 60 games.
 After beating Yorkton in the SJHL final, the team went on to sweep Winnipeg to win the Anavet Cup.
 The Abbott Cup proved to be more of a challenge as they trailed the Calgary Canucks 3-1 in the best-of-seven series before coming back and winning three straight to claim another title.